Find out about the people that make up our Religions and Theology department.

 Professor Alexander Samely

-Professor of Jewish Thought
+Professor of Jewish Thought and Research Officer

 Research interests: literary structures in ancient Jewish literature, including biblical and Talmudic literature; ancient Jewish Bible interpretation, including Midrash, Targum, Pesher and rewritten scripture; the legal discourse of Talmudic literature; the philosophical thought of Spinoza, Husserl, Rosenzweig, Buber and Levinas; theories of reading Hebrew manuscripts; the phenomenology of reading.